Kaitoi Whakapaipai Kanohi

 - training at a make-up school that offers internships and job placements

 - volunteering for amateur and drama school productions.

 It's also useful to have experience in hairstyling, hairdressing, beauty therapy and customer service.

 - hair and beauty salons

 - television, film, magazine and theatre companies

-Some make-up artists may work for mobile businesses that operate in clients' homes and many do freelance work or run their own businesses.
+Some make-up artists work freelance or run their own business.